-Digital character interaction is hard to fake–whether it’s between two characters, between users and characters, or between a character and its environment.
+Digital character interaction is hard to fake, whether it’s between two characters, between users and characters, or between a character and its environment.
 Nevertheless, interaction is central to building immersive XR experiences, robotic simulation, and user-driven entertainment.
-Kevin He will discuss using physical simulation and deep learning to create interactive character technology.
+Kevin He explains how to use physical simulation and machine learning to create interactive character technology.

-Finally, we’ll look at advanced applications of Motion Intelligence and the product we built to create an applied AI tool for developers.
-We’ll cover building a basketball-playing, physically simulated character (as published in a paper for SIGGRAPH 2018) using deep reinforcement learning.
-These characters can control a 3D ball in space using advanced ball control skills.
+Kevin concludes with a look at some advanced applications of motion intelligence and explains how to use the product you built to create an applied AI tool for developers.
+You’ll see how to build a basketball-playing physically simulated character (as published in a paper for SIGGRAPH 2018) using deep reinforcement learning.
+This character can control a 3D ball in space using advanced ball control skills.

-Kevin He has spent his career pushing the boundaries of gaming and engineering.
-Prior to founding DeepMotion, Kevin was the former CTO of Disney’s mid-core mobile game studio, technical director of ROBLOX, and senior engine developer of World of Warcraft at Blizzard.
-Kevin was also a technical lead at Airespace (now Cisco Systems).
-He has 16 years of engineering and management experience with multiple AAA titles shipped, including: World of Warcraft, StarCraft II, Star Wars Commander and ROBLOX.
+Kevin He is the founder of DeepMotion.
+Kevin has spent his career pushing the boundaries of gaming and engineering.
+Previously, Kevin was the CTO of Disney’s midcore mobile game studio, technical director of ROBLOX, senior developer of World of Warcraft at Blizzard, and a technical lead at Airespace (now Cisco Systems).
+He has 16 years of engineering and management experience with multiple AAA titles shipped, including World of Warcraft, StarCraft II, Star Wars Commander, and ROBLOX.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?